-The National Wastewater Drug Monitoring Program (NWDMP) measures the presence of substances in over 50 sewerage treatment plants across Australia, covering approximately 56% of the population in 2020.
-Reports 11 and 12 of the program cover the period from December 2019 to August 2020 for both regional and capital city sites.
-Additionally, October 2020 data are available for capital city sites only.
-Over these periods, the patterns of consumption of alcohol and other drugs have varied across drug types and within and between jurisdictions.
+The National Wastewater Drug Monitoring Program (NWDMP) measures the presence of substances in over 57 sewerage treatment plants across Australia; in 2020, this covered approximately 56% of the population.
+Reports 11 to 13 of the program covered the period from December 2019 to December 2020 for both regional and capital city sites.
+Report 12 also included a comparison of population-weighted average consumption of substances in wastewater between August 2019 and August 2020 (ACIC 2021a).

 The figure shows changes in detections of substances in wastewater from August 2019 to August 2020.
 The population-weighted average estimated consumption of alcohol decreased in capital cities, and increased in regional areas.
 Other drug types can be selected; these are cannabis, cocaine, heroin, MDMA, and methylamphetamine.

 The introduction of COVID-19 restrictions nationally in March 2020 had a notable effect on alcohol consumption.
 The usual increase in weekend consumption became less common as pubs, clubs and restaurants who serve alcohol either closed or had restricted customer numbers.
 Once restrictions were eased in June 2020, several jurisdictions showed a rebound in alcohol consumption, with weekend use once again markedly higher than weekday use (ACIC 2021b).